ENJ1/aok/README.md

 ## Notes

-When you get online for the first time using "wifi-menu"...
-If the Wi-Fi Hotspot has a Landing Page, see the WiFi Hotspot Help file in "extra".
+If you need to use a public Wi-Fi Hotspot with a Landing Page during setup, then see the WiFi Hotspot Help file in "extra".
 Once the system is installed, Landing Pages will work automatically.

 You may want to customize: